-Starting from Patch 10, an optimization for the BigFix Relay was introduced.
+Starting from Version 11, an optimization for the BigFix Relay was introduced.

-To prevent the BigFix Relay ActiveDownloads folder from filling up, a new setting named \\BESRelay\Download\ActiveDownloadsMaxSize was created which represents the maximum size of the folder contents.
+To prevent the BigFix Relay ActiveDownloads folder from filling up, a new setting named BESRelay_Download_ActiveDownloadsMaxSizeMB was created.
+This setting represents the maximum allowed size of the folder contents.
 For more information about this setting, see Download.